Check your eligibility for Coronavirus Business Interruption and Bounce Back Loans

 Similar to invoice factoring, invoice financing gives you an advance on your invoices.
 It’s essentially a loan backed by your company’s invoices.
 You’ll get a percentage of your invoice’s value upfront, which you pay back with interest and fees.
 Once the client pays you, you repay your lender.

 Lines of credit give your business access to a certain amount of funds at the last minute, similar to a credit card.
 You only have to repay what you borrow and your loan term typically starts when you make your first withdrawal.
-Short-term lines of credit typically come with terms that range from six to 12 months with weekly or even monthly repayments.
+Short term lines of credit typically come with terms that range from 6 to 12 months with weekly or even monthly repayments.

 Merchant cash advances are quick lump-sum advances on your business’s future sales.
 Your business can typically qualify for a certain percentage of its annual sales and pay it back with a percentage of your business’s daily sales or with fixed daily withdrawals from your business’s bank account.

-Short-term business loans could help your business in a pinch.
+Short term business loans could help your business in a pinch.
 Their fast turnaround time and relatively effortless applications mean you can get a small amount of funds fast when you need it.
-But your business will pay for that quick and easy application — they cost more than your typical business loan.
-You might want to treat them as a last resort.
+Your business will pay for that quick and easy application because they cost more than your typical business loan, so you might want to treat them as a last resort.

 Curious about how other types of business financing work?
 Check out our business loans guide, where we break things down and compare lenders.